colehaanlee/mindsdb/mindsdb/integrations/handlers/altibase_handler/README.md

 * `user`: username asscociated with database
 * `password`: password to authenticate your access
 * `jar_location`: Jar filename for the JDBC driver
 * `dsn`: datasource name of the Altibase server.
-Use dsn if you want ODBC connection.
+Use dsn if you want to use an ODBC connection.

 ## Usage